thass0/spray/README.md

 - `<address>` always denotes a hexadecimal number.

 - `<value>` can be either a hexadecimal or a decimal number.
 If it's not clear from the literal itself whether a given number is decimal or hexadecimal, `0x` can be used to explicitly prefix hexadecimal numbers.
+Otherwise base 10 will be chosen as the default.

 - The names of all known registers can be found in the `reg_descriptors` table in `src/registers.h`.